Myofunctional Therapy FAQs representing frequently asked questions.

 Tax laws often change, so please check the current IRS regulations.
 The information provided above is NOT intended as professional or legal advice, but it is worth looking into!
 For more information visit: http://www.irs.gov

-We currently accept cash, check, credit cards, bank accounts, VENMO or PayPal.
+• We currently accept cash, check, credit cards, or connected bank accounts.